-There is accumulating evidence that retinal microglia are indeed associated with inflammation in the retina in conditions such as diabetic retinopathy and RVOs.
-While diabetic retinopathy is often thought of as a vasculopathy, there is a growing body of evidence to suggest that changes in the retinal neurons precede vascular changes.19 Microglia function has been investigated in a diabetic animal model where diabetes was induced in rats with the injection of streptozotocin (STZ).
+There is accumulating evidence that retinal microglia are associated with inflammation in the retina in conditions such as diabetic retinopathy and RVOs.
+While diabetic retinopathy is often thought of as a vasculopathy, there is a growing body of evidence to suggest that changes in the retinal neurons precede vascular changes.
+Microglia function has been investigated in a diabetic animal model where diabetes was induced in rats with the injection of streptozotocin (STZ).

 Animal models of diabetes have indicated a role of microglia activation in diabetic retinopathy.
-In a histologic study of microglia in eyes with diabetic retinopathy, Zeng et al. reported that microglia increase in number and exhibit hypertrophic features as well as an up-regulation of markers in diseased states and marked microglia surrounding the retinal vasculature, labeled "microglia perivasculitis" in further stages of disease.20 This may lead to early fluorescein leakage present before frank vasculopathy is noticed clinically both in diabetic retinopathy and vein occlusion injury.
+In a histologic study of microglia in eyes with diabetic retinopathy, Zeng et al. reported that microglia increase in number and exhibit hypertrophic features as well as an up-regulation of markers in diseased states and marked microglia surrounding the retinal vasculature, labeled "microglia perivasculitis," in further stages of disease.
+This may lead to early fluorescein leakage present before frank vasculopathy is noticed in diabetic retinopathy and vein occlusion injury.

-Animal models of ischemia/reperfusion injury mimics the mechanism of injury occurring in RVOs.
-Shin et al. used both an ischemia/reperfusion model as well as a venous cauterization method to demonstrate that microglia become activated under these circumstances and migrate to the inner plexiform layer near blood vessels.21 Further research by Lin et al. on an ischemia/ reperfusion model in rats have shown that not only are microglia activated in this model, but also that they can be inhibited by minocycline.22 In their model, they demonstrated a significant treatment effect of treatment in rats with minocycline inhibiting the vascular permeability response by inhibiting microglia.
+Animal models of ischemia/reperfusion injury mimic the mechanism of injury occurring in RVOs.
+Shin et al. used both an ischemia/reperfusion model as well as a venous cauterization method to demonstrate that microglia become activated under these circumstances and migrate to the inner plexiform layer near blood vessels.
+Further research by Lin et al. on an ischemia/reperfusion model in rats has shown not only that microglia are activated in this model, but also that they can be inhibited by minocycline.
+In their model, they demonstrated a significant treatment effect in rats with minocycline inhibiting the vascular permeability response by inhibiting microglia.

-Indeed, focal laser photocoagulation, the long-time standard-of-care treatment for Diabetic Macular Edema (DME) and for branch retinal vein occlusion (BRVO), recently has been found to induce prompt changes in the morphology and behavior of retinal microglia, and may thus also involve microglia in their therapeutic effect.23 For these reasons, microglia represent a promising cellular target for forms of therapy that limit the deleterious inflammatory changes found in vein occlusions.
+Indeed, focal laser photocoagulation, the long-time standard-of-care treatment for Diabetic Macular Edema (DME) and for BRVO, has been found to induce prompt changes in the morphology and behavior of retinal microglia, and may thus also involve microglia in their therapeutic effect.
+For these reasons, microglia represent a promising cellular target for forms of therapy that limit the deleterious inflammatory changes found in vein occlusions.
 While therapeutic agents that specifically inhibit individual pro-inflammatory molecules one at a time may have efficacy, an approach that targets the cellular mediator, the microglia cell, may have broader and more relevant effects.